 This first-year composition course introduces learners to academic writing and critical thinking.
-They read and analyze sociopolitical, cultural, and gender issues in texts with an emphasis on experiences of people whose voices were historically silenced, particularly those of Canada's Indigenous communities.
-Learners develop strategies to communicate their own ideas and integrate them with those of others by quoting, paraphrasing, and summarizing the work of other authors.
+They read and analyze sociopolitical, cultural, and gender issues in texts with an emphasis on experiences of people whose voices were historically silenced, particularly those of Indigenous communities in Canada.
+Learners develop strategies to communicate their own ideas and integrate them with those of others by quoting, paraphrasing, and summarizing source material.
 Learners present their written assignments professionally according to APA formatting guidelines.

 This course provides an overview of the typical physical, social, emotional, moral, and cognitive developmental changes occurring during middle childhood and adolescence.
 Learners explore major theoretical concepts and strategies of interaction with individuals in this age group.
-Course activity focuses on typical and atypical aspects of development, the contexts and social spheres that shape middle childhood and adolescence, as well as adolescent transitions.
+Course activity focuses on typical and atypical aspects of development; the contexts and social spheres that shape middle childhood and adolescence; as well as transitions from middle childhood to adolescence.

 This course introduces the concept of human behaviour as communication.
 Learners examine positive behavioural strategies supporting individuals at home, school, work, and community.